forge-55/bunkeros/docs/reference/faq.md

 ### Do I get access to the AUR?

 **Yes**.
-As an Arch-based distribution, BunkerOS has full access to the Arch User Repository (AUR) and all standard Arch packages.
+Since BunkerOS runs on Arch Linux, you have full access to the Arch User Repository (AUR) and all standard Arch packages.

 ### What's BunkerOS's relationship with Arch Linux?